 - Your lawyer prepares the preliminary sales agreement.
 This covers the price, what’s included, how you are paying, completion date and any other essentials.

 - You will also need a notary.
-Yes, someone else to pay for, but they could deal the done that but quicker, in time for Brexit.
+Yes, someone else to pay for, but they will make sure everything is carried out as the State expects, and that everything is witnessed and certified.
 The notary ensures all your documents are in order and facilitates the process.

 - Ensure your lawyer completes all the legal checks.
 A comprehensive list of legal checks when buying property in Greece is here.
 And remember, if you think the Greek government is slow, just wait until you get enmeshed in the judicial system!
 Do get it right first time.

 The $64,000 question is, how long with this all take?
-Generally less that six to eight weeks.
-So plenty of time, if you start now.
+Generally less than six to eight weeks – so you could easily be in your dream home sooner than you might think.